 For your appeal rights and actions, see FTB 5847I, Procedure for Appealing a Denial of a Request for Abatement of Interest.

 We will replace lost or damaged California tax returns at no charge to disaster victims.
 Complete form FTB 3516, Request for Copy of Tax Return.
 Print the name of the disaster at the top of the form, and we will send you copies of your most recently filed tax return.

 California automatically follows federal postponement periods as announced by the Internal Revenue Service (IRS).

 - Tax deadlines subject to postponement include due dates for:

-- Making contributions to a traditional Individual Retirement Arrangement (IRA) or Roth IRA.
+- Making contributions to a traditional Individual Retirement Account (IRA) or Roth IRA.

 - Interest and penalties – Canceled on the underpaid income tax for the length of any postponement deadlines.

 Don't include social security numbers or other personal/confidential information.

 We appreciate your feedback.
 Please try again later